dgrnbrg/piplin/articles/deferred-evaluation.md

 ## Tying it all together

 When you use a function like `+`, `assoc`, or `nth`, the value returned will vary depending on the arguments.
-If the arguments were Clojure values, the return values will be as usual in Clojure; however, if the arguments are Piplin values, the return value could be either a pipinst or a deferred AST fragment.
-If all of the arguments are pipinsts, then they will immediately be evaluated.
+If the arguments are Clojure values, the return values will be as usual in Clojure; however, if the arguments are Piplin values, the return value could be either a pipinst or a deferred AST fragment.
+If all of the arguments are pipinsts, then they will be immediately evaluated.
 If one or more of the arguments is a deferred AST fragment, then a new deferred AST fragment will be returned.
 This records what computation to do once the deferred values are available.

-This design is meant to make it easier to write typed Piplin code using regular Clojure control flow, in order to make it easier to port algorithms that are initially designed and written as software, i.e. as plain Clojure.
+This design is meant to make it easier to write typed Piplin code using regular Clojure control flow.
+The ultimate goal is to make it easier to port algorithms that are initially designed and written as software, i.e. as plain Clojure, into FPGAs.
 As you develop your design, you will transition Clojure values into Piplin values.
 Then, instead of interacting with your functions on the REPL or in unit tests, you can wire them into modules, so that they can be further tested and simulated, then synthesized.

 Another benefit of evaluating pipinsts immediately is that it reduces the amount of computation that is done at runtime, since everything that can be computed before simulation or synthesis will be precomputed.